The ‘International League Against Epilepsy (ILAE) British Chapter’ respects your privacy and is committed to protecting your personal data.

 9. Data security

-ILAE British Chapter takes security seriously.
+ILAE British Branch takes security seriously.
 To prevent unauthorised access, maintain data accuracy and ensure the correct use of information, we have in place appropriate physical, electronic and managerial procedures to safeguard and secure the information we collect.
 In addition, we limit access to your personal data to those employees, agents, contractors and other third parties to have a business need to know.
 They will only process your personal data on our instructions and they are subjected to a duty of confidentiality.

 We do not store any of your finance information such as your bank details.